rshipp/geodigger/index.md

 # Introduction

-The goal of this project is to develop a tool that collects publicly available location data on people around the world.
-A number of popular sites, including Twitter and Foursquare, allow users to publish their current location.
-By listening to the public streams of data that these sites provide, we can build a database of location information that can then be used to conduct human mobility studies.
+The goal of this project is to develop a tool that collects publicly available location information from social network services, such as Twitter and Foursquare.
+These social network services allow users to tag posts with their current location.
+By listening to the public streams of data that these services provide, we can build a database of location information that can then be used to conduct human mobility studies.

-In order to develop a tool that would let researchers easily create a location dataset, several existing technologies had to be researched and put to use.
+In order to develop a tool that would let researchers easily create datasets of location information, several existing technologies had to be researched and put to use.

 # Technologies